How to negotiate a CPA starting salary

 Given the need to fill the position, an employer may want an answer in a few days.
 This short window of time may only give you one opportunity to ask for a better offer.
 The employer may respond with some other type of benefit, such as more vacation time or a salary review in six months instead of a year.

 Once the employer responds to your proposal, give the company a final yes or no in the time allowed.
-If you turn down the position, thank the employer for time invested.
+If you turn down the position, thank the employer for the time invested.
 Always leave the discussion on good terms — you may work with the same individual later in your career.

 Use these strategies to negotiate your CPA salary with confidence — and to get a level of compensation that matches your skill set.
+Negotiation is an important skill to learn and develop at any point in your career.
+Take your skills further and enroll in Becker's Negotiation Skills CPE course.